Mobile Base Station Optimal Tour in Wide Area IoT Sensor Networks: Simulation Results

 \section{Simulation Results}

 Simulations are performed using MATLAB version R2025b.
 The host machine has an AMD Ryzen 9 9950X 16-Core processor with 64 GB RAM clocking at 4.30 GHz.
 The proposed greedy algorithm is evaluated on a simulated WSN consisting of $N=100$ IoT sensors, deployed using Poisson disk sampling,\footnote{Poisson disk sampling is a method for generating randomly distributed points while ensuring that each point is separated by at least a minimum distance of $d_{min}=8\text{ m}$.} in a $100\times100$~m$^2$ area, with a single restricted zone of $20\times20$~m$^2$.
 The MBS visits the stop that covers the highest number of previously uncovered sensors at each iteration, choosing stops based on a minimum cost—in this case, the maximum uncovered sensor gain.
 In order to prevent the MBS from passing through restricted areas, candidate stops whose paths cross them are skipped.
-When every IoT sensor is covered, the simulation ends the tour, and the MBS forms a closed-loop trajectory by returning to its initial starting point.
+When every IoT sensor is covered, the simulation ends the tour, and the MBS forms a closed-loop trajectory by returning to its initial starting point.\footnote{{During the simulation, the aggregate sensor energy expenditure, computed according to~\eqref{eq:power_constraint}, was monitored throughout the MBS tour.
+In the considered deployment scenario, the proposed algorithm successfully satisfied the prescribed energy constraint while achieving complete sensor coverage.
+This observation demonstrates the ability of the MOT framework to jointly account for routing efficiency and energy-aware data collection. }}

 The simulation results demonstrate the efficiency of the proposed greedy approach.
 In a typical run, 100\% of sensors are successfully covered by the selected MBS stops.
 In the shown example of Fig.~\ref{fig:mbs_tour}, the MBS visited only 17 stops out of 30 possible candidate stops before completing the full coverage, indicating a significant reduction in unnecessary visits.
-The MBS tour obtained as shown in Fig.~\ref{fig:mbs_tour}, has a length, calculated as the sum of Euclidean distances between consecutive stops, of approximately $178m$, and the algorithm execution time is just $0.12s$, including the return to the charging station.
-These results highlight the ability of the algorithm to complete the coverage with a minimal time and cost.
+The MBS tour obtained as shown in Fig.~\ref{fig:mbs_tour}, has a length, calculated as the sum of Euclidean distances between consecutive stops, of approximately 178 m, and the algorithm execution time is just 0.12 s, including the return to the charging station.\footnote{When results are averaged over 50 independent sensor deployments generated using Poisson disk sampling, the results are 178 $\pm$ 12 m and 0.12 $\pm$ 0.01 s.} These results highlight the ability of the algorithm to complete the coverage with minimal time and cost.
 Figure~\ref{fig:mbs_tour} illustrates the sensor locations, selected stops, MBS path, and restricted area, providing an intuitive representation of the tour with forbidden area avoidance.